 What kind of food keeps you full?

 Research shows snacks higher in protein, fiber, and whole grains can promote satiation and keep you feeling full.
-Even processed foods that contain these things.
+Even processed foods contain these things.

 A study conducted by Marmonier et al. Examined the effects of the nutrient composition of an afternoon snack consumed while not hungry on how soon the next meal was consumed.